Colorado vs. Minnesota NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- The 44 combined points per game that these two squads have allowed this season are 6.5 fewer than the 50.5 over/under in this contest.
+- These two squads combine to surrender 44 points per game, 4.5 fewer than this contest's over/under.

-- The Buffaloes and their opponents score an average of 50 points per game, 0.5 fewer than Saturday's total.

-- The 58.5 PPG average total in Golden Gophers games this season is eight points more than this game's over/under.
+- The average total in Buffaloes games this season is 50, 1.5 points above Saturday's total of 48.5.

+- The 48.5-point over/under for this game is 11.8 points below the 60.3 points per game average total in Golden Gophers games this season.

 Colorado Stats and Trends

-- The Buffaloes have turned the ball over one time this season, two fewer than the Golden Gophers have forced (3).
+- The Buffaloes have one giveaway this season, while the Golden Gophers have three takeaways .

+- Find the latest spread and moneyline odds for Colorado at SISportsbook.

 Minnesota Stats and Trends

-- Minnesota is 0-3 against the spread and 1-1 overall when the team scores more than 8.5 points.
+- Minnesota is 0-2 against the spread and 1-1 overall when the team notches more than 8.5 points.

 - The Golden Gophers have two turnovers this season, equal to the number of takeaways for the Buffaloes.